superupon/knowledge/notes/skill/awk/HowToBetterLearnAwkCmd.md

 `awk` is a powerful text processing tool that is standard on most Unix systems.
 Learning `awk` can greatly enhance your ability to manipulate and process text files.
 Here's a step-by-step guide to better learn `awk`:

 1. **Understand the Basics**:
    - `awk` is a programming language designed for text processing.
 It operates on a line-by-line basis and applies a series of rules (or one-liners) to each line.
    - The basic syntax is: `awk 'pattern { action }' file`.
-   (It's a programming language !!
-I originally thought it was only a command.)
+   *(It's a programming language ❗ I originally thought it was only a command. )* 😲

 2. **Start with Simple Examples**:
    - Print all lines: `awk '{print}' file`